 If your dog is a grazer, however, who likes to return to their bowl frequently throughout the day, dry dog food could be more their cup of tea.

 “Do I have to choose between wet and dry dog food?” we hear you cry - and we get it - we like to have the best of both worlds, too.

-In reality, the majority of pet parents end up feeding both wet and dry dog food.
+Of course, there are times when you can feed a dog dry dog food when they usually eat wet, or wet dog food when they usually eat dry.
+It’s advisable not to change frequently between wet and dry foods, as this can be too much for a dog’s easily upset stomach to handle.
+Many pet parents do end up feeding both wet and dry dog food though.
 This may mean some kibble left down throughout the day and a wet meal in the evening, or perhaps offering a bowl that contains both.
-Many appreciate this compromise (owner and dog alike) and most do well on mixed diets.
+Many appreciate this compromise (owner and dog alike), and most pooches do well on mixed diets.

 Remember that we don’t have to choose either wet or dry and stick to it.
 Your dog’s preference may change as they mature, so keep an open mind.
 When transitioning diets, ensure to do so slowly over 5-10 days to ensure the change is well tolerated.